FORE’s Spine CME Conferences Scheduled for This Year

 The Foundation for Orthopaedic Research and Education (FORE) is a non-profit organization dedicated to advancing orthopaedic knowledge and practice.
 We hold educational meetings throughout the year, including 2 conferences focused on spine surgery.

-Our spine CME conferences scheduled for 2020 include the long-running Selby Spine Conference and Castellvi Spine Symposium.
+Our annual spine CME conferences include the long-running Selby Spine Conference and the Castellvi Spine Symposium.
 These courses give spine surgeons and neurosurgeons the opportunity to network with their peers and learn about new surgical techniques from a distinguished faculty of leaders in this dynamic field.

 The Selby Spine Conference grew out of the Keystone Meeting that Dr. David Selby started in Keystone, Colorado, in 1986.
-The spine CME course planned for 2020 features a series of didactic lectures, case presentations, group discussions, and debates designed to help attendees expand their knowledge of new methods for managing spinal deformities, injuries, and degenerative disorders.
+This spine CME course features lectures, case-based presentations, group discussions, and debates designed to help attendees expand their knowledge of new methods for managing spinal deformities, injuries, and degenerative disorders.

-This conference covers a range of topics pertinent to spine surgeons and neurosurgeons, including:
+This conference typically covers a range of topics pertinent to spine surgeons and neurosurgeons, such as:

 - Pathophysiology of degenerative spinal disorders